-- Though we don't know celebrities, we know celebrities.
+- We don't know celebrities, but we know celebrities.
 They have often been a regular part of our lives, in the shows and movies we love, creating the music that defines moments in our lives, creating art and writing we love.
 We have often seen them grow and change and, in some cases have felt connected to those changes.

 - We feel connected to our favorite celebs.
 These connections are not just about how much we love, appreciate and respect these people, but sometimes because they remind us of, well, us.
 This can be as specific as their connection to a moment in our past, or as general as the fact that they are about our age or have something else in common to us.

-- We feel they are connected to our loved one.
+- They are connected to friends or family who have died.
 This is a big one.
 We heard from so many people yesterday who shared that, though they personally had not been David Bowie fans, their mother, father, spouse, child or other family member who died was a fan.
-Each time we lose something else connected to out loved one we can experience the sensation that we are even further from our loved one.
+Each time we lose something else connected to our loved one we can experience the sensation that we are even further from our loved one.

-- That celeb was always there to comfort you.
+- That celeb was always there to comfort us.
 Maybe it was binge watching The Sopranos to get you through the early days of your own grief.
 Or perhaps it was listening to the Velvet Underground that got you through a particularly painful time.
-Whatever it was, when a celebrity dies who in the past brought us comfort in our grief it can be especially painful when they die.
+Whatever it was, when a celebrity dies who brought us comfort in our difficult times, it can be especially painful and bring up past losses.

-- It represents losing your past or your youth.
+- It represents losing our past or our youth.
 This is an interesting one, that I hadn't given a lot of thought (maybe because I am still young enough that I am not experiencing the death of many celebs of my generation).
-But someone posted on our facebook yesterday, "I guess celebrity deaths make me feel like almost nothing is left from my childhood/youth...".
-This is a very real impact of celebrity deaths and, I suspect, probably becomes more and more intensified as more and more celebs of a generation are lost.
+But someone posted on our facebook page yesterday, "I guess celebrity deaths make me feel like almost nothing is left from my childhood/youth...".
+This is a very real impact of celebrity deaths and, I suspect, probably becomes more and more intensified as more and more celebs of a generation die.

-- Others make you feel bad.
+- Other people make us feel bad.
 When people don't validate our feelings it just leaves us feeling worse, like we can't be honest and we don't have support.
-If you have felt like your grief around a celebrity's death made you weird or crazy there is a good chance you didn’t volunteer your emotions.
+If someone has every made you feel like your grief around a celebrity's death was irrational or crazy, you may have found yourself hesitating to talk about it with others in the future.

-To wrap up, I can help but share one of my favorite things that I saw on twitter around Bowie's death, interestingly tweeted by a fan before his death:
+To wrap up, I can help but share something I saw on twitter around Bowie's death, interestingly tweeted by a fan before his death:

 If you're ever sad, just remember the world is 4.543 billion years old and you somehow managed to exist at the same time as David Bowie.